 - If they are unwell with a cough, fever, or other respiratory symptoms.

 - If they have been in close contact with a suspected or confirmed case of COVID-19 until they have completed the prescribed quarantine period, even if they are completely symptom free.

-- If they have returned from any overseas country until they have completed the self-quarantine period for 14 days, even if they are symptom free
+- If they have returned from any overseas country until they have completed their allocated quarantine at an MIQ facility.

 - If they are undergoing COVID-19 testing, until they have received negative results and are symptom free.

 - If they have been advised to stay at home by a health professional.

 We also advise competitors who fit within the higher at-risk groups such as elderly or immunocompromised individuals, or who live with someone who fits this category, to take particular care and/or make decisions on attendance with due consideration to the risks associated with COVID-19.

 Anyone that presents themselves unwell and/or with any of the symptoms above, should be directed to leave the event and contact a health provider by phone.